 - Prompting you to provide exactly what we need to complete your accounts.
 Making you aware of what to submit (and why) will ensure that work (accounts, tax returns etc.) is done as quickly as possible, with as little effort on your part as possible.
 We want to make it as hassle-free for you as possible.

-- We will write to you ahead of the year-end to remind you of some key things.
-This will include planning around expenditure and ensuring tax relief is given at the earliest date to ensure the least amount of tax is paid.
+- We will write to you ahead of the year-end to remind you of some key issues.
+This will include planning around expenditure and tax reliefs are addressed at the earliest date to ensure the least amount of tax is paid.

 - If you have not submitted your information by a pre-agreed date, we will contact you once again to remind you to provide your records.

-- When you bring in your records, we will log them in and review them to ensure that we have everything we need which means we can complete everything quickly for you.
-If, for any reason, they do not match the information type or standard that you committed to provide in our agreement we will of course contact you immediately so that we can decide on the next steps.
+- When you bring in your records, we will log them and review them to ensure that we have everything we need to complete everything efficiently for you.
+If, for any reason, they do not match the information type or standard that you committed to provide in our agreement, we will of course contact you immediately to decide on the next steps.
 (Please note work cannot start on your accounts until all relevant records have been received).

 - The Inland Revenue have powers to charge both interest and penalties if there is a delay in submitting a tax return.
-Such charges are automatic if the tax return is submitted after 31 January following the end of the tax year, or if any payments are made after the respective due dates.
-It is therefore important that all details required for the preparation of your tax return are forwarded to us as soon as possible after 5 April each year and by 30th June at the latest.
+For self assessment such charges are automatic if the tax return is submitted after 31 January following the end of the tax year, or if any payments are made after the respective due dates.
+It is therefore important that all details required for the preparation of your tax return are forwarded to us as soon as possible after 5th April each year and by 30th June at the latest.